oaksvirals/wotlk-addons/README.md

 # WoW: WOTLK 3.3.5a Addons

-This is a repo for custom addons created for members of the Fuggin Guild on the Warmane free servers.
+This is a repo for custom addons created for members of the "Fuggins Gaming" Guild on the Warmane free servers.

 ## How to Download the Addons